Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 - We created a system where prospects landed in a different space than internal noise.

-I'm not going to pretend it was revolutionary.
-But the difference was noticeable.
+The difference was noticeable.
 Sarah started closing deals faster.
 Her stress went down.
 She actually had time to think during the day instead of just reacting.

 It's Not About Working Harder

-This is the thing that frustrated me the most: everyone wanted to make it a personal productivity problem.
+Everyone wants to make it a personal productivity problem.
 If you've built a system where your top performer can't function at her best because she's drowning in email, that's not a rep problem.
 That's a system problem.

 Your sales team didn't sign up to be email administrators.
 They signed up to close deals.